VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 #### SDP to Azure DevOps sync

 **Requesters replies sync**
-In case requester who owns the request or requester with whom request has been shared click [Reply] in Service Desk Plus MSP form  and leave a comment, this comment will be synced to Azure DevOps board. ( All replies that have red envelop icon in the request will be synced.)
+In case requester who owns the request or requester with whom request has been shared clicks [Reply] in Service Desk Plus MSP form and leaves a comment, this comment will be synced to Azure DevOps board.
+(All replies that have red envelope icon in the request will be synced)

 **Important!**
 Notes from Requester in SDP are not synced to Azure DevOps board.